 Suitable for all this is a great collection of video lessons from the BBC to teach all kinds of topics.

-Classroom Secrets Kids have lots of free online activities that support maths and literacy from nursery to year 6.
+Classroom Secrets Kids have a 14 day trial with lots of free online activities that support maths and literacy from nursery to year 6.
+It covers grammar, punctuation, spelling and maths with practical ideas, games activities and answer videos.
 It is free to register and create a login and then you can access any of the educational videos and games.
-Alternatively you can download their weekly free home learning packs
+Alternatively, you can download their weekly free home learning packs.

-School curriculum-linked resources available for home learning, with no registration.
+School curriculum-linked resources available for home learning, with no registration from Premier League Primary Stars.
 Resources cover English, Physical Activity, Health and Wellbeing and Maths for Key Stage 1 and 2), with fun activities to keep children active and learning at home.

 Home learning packs are available for all Key Stages from Twinkl which are free to download during the school closures.
 Teacher written worksheets and activities to support all aspects of the curriculum.

-University of Warwick have set up an education resources page with links to lots of different learning resources and activities for a range of ages.
+University of Warwick has set up an education resources page with links to lots of different learning resources and activities for a range of ages.

-Usborne have launched Play and Learn at home which has lots of free resources available to help keep children entertained and engaged with topics they are already studying at school and with new ideas that will expand their minds.
-It has also reduced the cost of Its e-books (across all platforms) to just 99p
+Usborne has Activities for Kids which has lots of free resources available to help keep children entertained and engaged with topics they are already studying at school and with new ideas that will expand their minds.

-Netflix has put some of their educational programming on YouTube for free.
-For instance, they’ve put all 8 episodes of David Attenborough’s nature series Our Planet and the Explained series.
+Netflix has put some of its educational programming on YouTube for free.
+For instance, they’ve put all 8 episodes of David Attenborough’s nature series Our Planet and the Explained series

 Cornerstones are releasing a set of Big Idea challenge cards each week.
 These are enjoyable, purposeful tasks that children can do independently or with family members while learning from home.

 ICT Games have free online games to support maths and literacy learning including spelling, phonics letter formation, place value, counting, ordering numbers and simple sums.